Flag

 FATF Status

-Vanuatu is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies.
+Vanuatu was removed from the FATF List of Countries that have been identified as having strategic AML deficiencies on 29 June 2018.

 The FATF welcomes Vanuatu's significant progress in improving its AML/CFT regime and notes that Vanuatu has established the legal and regulatory framework to meet the commitments in its action plan regarding the strategic deficiencies that the FATF identified in February 2016.
 Vanuatu is therefore no longer subject to the FATF’s monitoring process under its ongoing global AML/CFT compliance process.
 Vanuatu will work with APG to improve further its AML/CFT regime.